VISIT OUR ART STORE ▶

 Terre Verte

 • Yellow Ochre: Yellow ochre is a staple in almost every palette.
-It's a warm, muted yellow that leans toward brown.
+It’s a warm, muted yellow that leans toward brown.
 Prehistoric artists used it, and we still do!
-I always squeeze out a bit of yellow ochre when I start a painting—it's one of those must-have colors.
+The artist always squeezes out a bit of yellow ochre when starting a painting—it’s one of those must-have colors.

 Yellow Ochre